The Secrets Must Not Flow: Scaling Security Verification to Large Codebases (extended version): Soundness Proof Sketch

 \subsubsection{Proof Rules}

-Thanks to the program invariants and the ghost statements that algorithm~\ghostalgorithm{} inserts into a program, we can define proof rules as shown in \figref{proof-rules}.
+Thanks to the program invariants and the \glsdisp{ghost-code}{ghost statements} that algorithm~\ghostalgorithm{} inserts into a program, we can define proof rules as shown in \figref{proof-rules-appendix}.
 In particular, all proof rules share the same pre- and postcondition, namely the local and global program invariants~\localproginv{} and \globalproginv{}, resp., which allow us to compose the proof rules to obtain a whole program proof.
-The proof rules' simplicity is enabled by their side conditions (\cf \figref{side-conditions}) that we discharge using our static analyses.
+The proof rules' simplicity is enabled by their side conditions (\cf \figref{side-conditions-appendix}) that we discharge using our static analyses.

-Besides containment of heap locations in particular ghost sets, the side conditions rely on disjointness of input arguments, which we formally define next.
+Besides containment of heap locations in particular \glsdisp{ghost-code}{ghost sets}, the side conditions rely on disjointness of input arguments, which we formally define next.
 Informally, two~arguments are disjoint if they point to different heap locations or one of the arguments is \nil{}.